pawelgalazka/cli/README.md

 Hello PAWEL GALAZKA!
 ```

-What `useMiddlewares` does, it takes your middleware and puts it on the chain
+What `useMiddlewares` does, it takes your middleware and puts it within the chain
 with default middlewares, which looks like this:

 ```js